gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 <br/>
 #### Step 8:
-Now press `1` on the keyboard, you should see something like below, the upload connection is established to the USB device:
+Now press `1` on the keyboard, we should see something like below, the upload connection is established to the USB device:

 ![1](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom6.png)

 <br/>
 #### Step 9:
-Now press `control` and `a` together, leave it and press `z` on your keyboard, this should open up the options and you can `s` is used for sending file to the device (on MAC OS, META key needs to be mapped to OPTIONS key which can be done from terminal > keyboard preferences).
+Now press `control` and `a` together, leave it and press `z` on the keyboard, this should open up the available options. `s` is used for sending file to the device (on MAC OS, META key needs to be mapped to OPTIONS key which can be done from terminal > keyboard preferences).

 ![control+a](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom7a.png)

 <br/>
 #### Step 10:
-Press `s`, you should see options like below:
+Press `s`, now we should see options like below:

 ![s](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom7b.png)

 <br/>
 #### Step 11:
 We need to choose `xmodem` protocol.
-Use keyboard arrow to navigate to `xmodem` and hit `return` on your keyboard.
-This should open up a dialog inside terminal showing all the files available inside the directory which we had configured in Step 6 (under 1).
+Use keyboard arrow to navigate to `xmodem` and hit `return` on the keyboard.
+This should open up a dialog box inside terminal showing all the files available that are inside the directory that was configured in Step 7 `Filenames and paths`.

 ![files](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom7c.png)

 <br/>
 #### Step 12:
 Using keyboard arrow key navigate to the firmware file and hit space bar to choose that file, followed by return.
-This should start the upload process and you should see something like:
+This should start the upload process.
+Once completed we should see something like:

 ![upload](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom7d.png)

 <br/>
 #### Step 13:
-Now disconnect [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} from your computer
+Now disconnect [SonOff Zigbee dongle plus E](https://sonoff.tech/product/gateway-and-sensors/sonoff-zigbee-3-0-usb-dongle-plus-e/){:target="_blank"} from the computer

 <br/>
 #### Step 14:
 Screw back the case and plug it into any USB outlet with 5V DC (minimum 1Amp current).
-You have the router ready in pairing mode.
+The router should be in pairing mode.

 <br/>
 #### Step 15:
-Use Homeassistant or zigbee2mqtt or whatever software you use to pair the new router with your zigbee coordinator
+Using Homeassistant or zigbee2mqtt we can pair the new router with the zigbee coordinator